workshops

 Creative Personal Narratives

-Personal narratives are a lot of fun to write because they are about YOU, and no one knows more about you – what you think, feel, remember, wish – than you.
-This workshop is a fabulous opportunity for students to work on writing skills as they explore moments from their lives and tell their stories.
+Personal narratives are a lot of fun to write because they are about YOU.
 Personal narratives combine essay with creative writing.
-The result is poignant, vibrant, introspective writing.
+The result is poignant, vibrant, fun, introspective writing.
 Finding each writer's unique voice and helping them discover the larger impact of chosen moments is one of several goals.
 Because college essays are personal narratives, this is an excellent workshop to take prior to one's senior summer in order to develop voice and the comfort needed to explore and write about oneself.

 On-Demand Writing